PLAN YOUR VISIT

 - Please maintain a safe distance from others

 - Please use the hand-sanitiser provided on arrival.
 Further sanitising stations are available throughout the building.
-Please refrain from touching exhibits, and keep touching of surfaces and shop products to a minimum

 - We are no longer accepting cash payments, so please be prepared to pay by card.
 Contactless payments are preferred where possible, and we also accept ApplePay.